Araq/ormin/README.md

 ### Select and Joins

-Selecting columns for the primary table is done using the syntax `select Post(title, author, ...)` when `Post` is the table and `title`, `author`, etc are columns of that table.
+Selecting columns for the primary table is done using the syntax `select Post(title, author, ...)` where `Post` is the table and `title`, `author`, etc are columns of that table.
 This will return a tuple containing `(title, author, ...)`.
 Only one table can be selected and columns must be from that table.
 Columns from joined tables are selected directly in the `join` syntax.

 Joins use the syntax `join Person(name, city) on author == id` where `Person` is the table and the columns `name`, and `city` are columns of that table.
 Often the join condition can be inferred from foreign keys and can be left out: `join Author(name, city)`.
 The columns listed in the joined tabled will be appended to the results tuple, i.e. `(title, author, name, city)`.
 Supported joins are: `join`, `innerjoin`, `outerjoin`.